Buying a House After Foreclosure 2023 – FHA, Conventional, VA, USDA, Non-QM

 • Tim Lucas

-Tim Lucas spent 11 years in the mortgage industry helping everyone from first-time buyers to experienced investors.
+Tim Lucas (NMLS 118763) has 20 years of hands-on mortgage industry experience helping everyone from first-time buyers to experienced investors.
 He purchased his first home at 26 with just $1,100 out-of-pocket and now owns real estate worth $2.4 million.
 Tim was the managing editor at national websites TheMortgageReports.com and MyMortgageInsider.com and has been featured in publications such as Time, U.S. News, MSN, and more.
+He is a licensed loan originator (NMLS 118763).
 Connect with Tim on LinkedIn, Twitter, and TikTok.